 Do you wisely manage what you have been given?

 This is not a guilt trip but I would challenge you to look at how you use money.
-Is it going to good things?
+Is your money going towards good things?
 Is it being squandered away or being buried in the ground?